ClarkeMiller/Miller-MADA-project-3/README.md

   * `readme.md`: this file contains instructions or details about the folder it is located in.
 You are reading the project-level `README.md` file right now.
 There is a `readme` in almost every folder.

 The main folder also contains materials provided by peer reviews.
+The files `project-review-Hu.qmd`,  `project-review-Tewfik.qmd`, and  `project-review-hirst.qmd` were contributed by reviewers These `.qmd` files produced corresponding `.HTML` files and file folders (`_file/`).